redacademy/css-fundamentals/source/includes/_how-it-works.md

         h2        p
 ```

-As we saw in the previous example, if we apply a CSS rule to and element, it will be applied to all of its descendants.
+As we saw in the previous example, if we apply a CSS rule to an element, it will be applied to all of its descendants.
 So, if we apply a rule to `html`, the rule will be applied to the __entire document__.

 If we think of the tree as a waterfall with water flowing from the root (the `html` element) down every branch until it finds the bottom, we can say that the CSS rules for `html` __cascade__ down the waterfall to every descendant of `html`.